trifork/cheetah-sql-odbc/TriforkTableau.readme.md

 Is possible to sign the connector as described in the [Tableau Connector SDK documentation](https://tableau.github.io/connector-plugin-sdk/docs/package-sign), so that Tableau will load only .taco files that have been signed with a currently valid certificate and also it can be used without disabling the signature check manually.

 ## Preparation and Test ODBC/JDBC
-Is required a slightly different procedure for make the connector working.
+Is required a slightly different procedure for make the connector working depending on the driver type.

 1. The connector as `.taco` file should be placed in windows `C:\Users\User\Documents\My Tableau Repository\Connectors\`.

 2. If JDBC the driver as `.jar` file, should be placed in `C:\Program Files\Tableau\Drivers`.
 If ODBC install the proper version of the driver with `.msi` installer.

-3. Run Tableau with this shell command if the connector is not signed yet `.\tableau.exe -DDisableVerifyConnectorPluginSignature=true` otherwise will raise an error at the moment of authentication.
+3. Run Tableau with this shell command if the connector is not signed yet `.\tableau.exe -DDisableVerifyConnectorPluginSignature=true` (usually in `C:\Program Files\Tableau\Tableau 2024.1\bin`) otherwise will raise an error at the moment of authentication.